| | ForewordThis pamphlet is designed to help

 able to advise you whether your income and that of your spouse is

 high enough to qualify for a VA loan.
+Another good check is to compare

 the total housing expenses you will have to pay with what you are